LukasJSvedberg/FMINST-Neural-Network-Project/README.md

 - one convolutional neural network <br>
 <br>
 I did this through following Daniel Bourke's course, 'PyTorch for Deep Learning & Machine Learning – Full Course' on youtube channel 'freecodecamp' <br>
-The link to the video: https://www.youtube.com/watch?v=V_xro1bcAuA&t=56674s&ab_channel=freeCodeCamp.org, and the beginning of the section focused on neural networks is at the timestamp 14:00:03.
+The link to the video: https://www.youtube.com/watch?v=V_xro1bcAuA&t=56674s&ab_channel=freeCodeCamp.org, and the beginning of the section focused on computer vision  is at the timestamp 14:00:03.